mpcsh/dotfiles/README.md

 	easily
 - [vim-tex](https://github.com/lervag/vimtex): live LaTeX (re)compiling

-These, and more, are all bootstrapped with a simple `peru sync` command.

 ## Usage
 My dotfiles are licensed under the BSD 3-Clause license, so feel free to adopt